Feature and Parameter Selection in Stochastic Linear Bandits: Problem Formulation

 \subsection{Regression Oracle}

-In both model selection settings studied in the paper, our proposed algorithm uses a regression oracle that is based on sequential prediction with expert advice and square loss.
-Following~\cite{FR-2020} and~\cite{Foster21AM}, we refer to this regression oracle as \texttt{SqAlg}.
+In both model selection settings studied in the paper, our proposed algorithms use a regression oracle that is based on sequential prediction with expert advice and square loss.
+Following~\citet{FR-2020} and~\citet{Foster21AM}, we refer to this regression oracle as \texttt{SqAlg}.
 We can consider \texttt{SqAlg} as a meta algorithm that consists of $M$ learning algorithms (or experts), each corresponding to one of our $M$ models, and returns a prediction by aggregating the predictions of its experts.
-More precisely, at each round $t\in[T]$, \texttt{SqAlg} takes the current context $x_t$ and action $a_t$, or equivalently $\phi_t(a_t)$, as input, and gives them to its experts to predict the reward of this context-action pair, i.e.,~$f^i_t(H_t)=f^i(\phi_t(a_t);H_t),\;\forall i\in [M]$, given the current history $H_t$.
+More precisely, in each round $t\in[T]$, \texttt{SqAlg} takes the current context-action pair $(x_t,a_t)$, or equivalently $\phi_t(a_t)$, as input, and gives them to its $M$ experts to predict their reward, i.e.,~$f^i_t(H_t)=f^i(\phi_t(a_t);H_t),\;\forall i\in [M]$, given the current history $H_t$.
 Then, the meta algorithm \texttt{SqAlg} aggregates its experts' predictions, $\{f^i_t(H_t)\}_{i=1}^M$, given their current weights, and returns its own prediction $\widehat{y}_t=\texttt{SqAlg}_t(\phi_t(a_t);H_t)$.
-Upon observing the actual reward $y_t$, \texttt{SqAlg} updates the weights of its experts according to the difference between their predictions $f^i(\phi_t(a_t);H_t)$ and $y_t$.
+Upon observing the actual reward $y_t$, \texttt{SqAlg} updates the weights of its experts according to the difference between their predictions $f^i(\phi_t(a_t);H_t)$ and the actual reward $y_t$.

-The regression oracles (\texttt{SqAlg}) used by our model selection algorithms, PS-OFUL and FS-SCB, differ in the prediction algorithm used by their experts.
-However, in both cases, \texttt{SqAlg} aggregates its experts' predictions using an algorithm by~\cite{Herbster-Kivinen-Warmuth-1998}, the pseudo-code for which is reported in Algorithm~\ref{alg:expert-prediction} in Appendix~\ref{app:SqAlg-description}.
+The regression oracles (\texttt{SqAlg}) used by our model selection algorithms differ in the prediction algorithm used by their experts.
+However, in both cases, \texttt{SqAlg} aggregates its experts' predictions using an algorithm by~\citet{Herbster-Kivinen-Warmuth-1998} (see Algorithm~\ref{alg:expert-prediction} in Appendix~\ref{app:SqAlg-description}).
 The performance of \texttt{SqAlg} is evaluated in terms of its regret $\mathcal R_{\texttt{Sq}}(T)$, which is defined as its accuracy (in terms of square loss) w.r.t.~the accuracy of the best expert in the set, i.e.,